dsol-cpu/MK-AREAS-plugin/README.md

 # MK-AREAS-plugin
 Blender 2.8+ plugin to help create area files
 ## Features
+* Parse and grab AREAS part of KMP file
-* Load in areas as cubes
+* Load in areas as cubes into Blender viewport
-* Export kmp with new areas
+* Export KMP file with new areas